 Healthy Cinnamon Muffin in a Mug with Flax Seed and Coconut Flour

-Microwave mug cakes and mug muffins like this make a perfect quick breakfast!
+Low carb mug cakes and mug muffins like this make a perfect quick breakfast!
 They take so little time that you can make them even when you think you don’t have time for breakfast.

 Sharing this with my husband or daughter makes me feel like I’m starting the day on the right note!
 It’s a generous size, so it’s definitely big enough to share for two – but you can have one on your own if you’re hungry.

-Coconut oil in this recipe provides delicious moisture you’d expect from a muffin and provides tons of nutritional benefits, too.
+Coconut oil in this mug muffin recipe provides delicious moisture you’d expect from a muffin and provides tons of nutritional benefits, too.
 I love incorporating it into recipes as a healthy fat.
 It contains caprylic acid, lauric acid, and capric acid, all of which are unique medium-chain fatty acids.
 These are easier to digest than other fats, don’t get stored as fat as readily, and have anti-microbial, anti-viral, and anti-fungal properties.
 (Sources here and here.)

 Even if you don’t have allergies, you may have kids that need quick snacks at school.
 This one works well because it doesn’t break the nut-free rule that many schools have, it’s easy to pack, and it’s absolutely delicious.
-When my daughter starts school, I’ll definitely be including this one in my repertoire as part of her lunches!
+When my daughter starts school, I’ll definitely be including this low carb muffin in a mug as part of her lunches!

 I like to top it with homemade whipped cream with no sugar added and just dig in with a spoon.
 Another fantastic way to eat this is to run a butter knife along the edge, flip it over a plate, and cut into slices.
-This way you can top it with grass-fed butter, nut butter (if you’re not nut-free), or your favorite spread.
+This way, you can top it with grass-fed butter, nut butter (if you’re not nut-free), or your favorite spread.

 Pin it to save for later!

 Low Carb Cinnamon Flax Seed Muffin in a Mug Recipe